kevinwu23/StanfordClashEval/README.md

 - `gpt4.pqt`: Responses from the GPT-4o model in Parquet format.
 - `llama3.pqt`: Responses from the Llama-3-8b model in Parquet format.

-  Each Parquet file in the `model_responses` subdirectory contains the following columns:
+Each Parquet file in the `model_responses` directory contains the following columns:

 - **question**: The question posed to the LLM.
 - **context_original**: The original context provided to the model.